Medicare Pays For A Kidney Transplant, But Not The Drugs To Keep It Viable

 Longino says insurance companies are making the problem even worse.
 Some have reclassified anti-rejection drugs as "specialty drugs," and they now require patients to pay for a percentage of the cost, rather than a more traditional fixed copayment.

 Longino encountered that himself after he had a kidney transplant about a dozen years ago.
 He says his costs went from $150 a month to $950 a month when his insurance company made that cost-sharing shift.
-Longino had to find a new job with better insurance.

 He, Alloway and Cooper have been trying to persuade Congress to pass a bill to fix this problem.
-Rep. Michael Burgess, R-Texas, and Rep. Ron Kind, D-Wisc., have introduced bills more than once, but they have not moved through Congress.
+Rep. Michael Burgess, R-Texas, and Rep. Ron Kind, D-Wis., have introduced bills more than once, but they have not moved through Congress.
 Burgess' office says they plan to try again next year.

 Lawmakers are concerned about the costs.
 Severe kidney disease already costs Medicare a staggering $30 billion a year, and there's no official cost-benefit analysis showing whether covering transplant drugs for everybody would save money overall.

 "The Medicare [savings] in maintaining this drug coverage is better than putting people on dialysis," Cooper says.
-"To me this is a no brainer.
+"To me this is a no-brainer.
 I just cannot understand why we haven't got to the point where we say Medicare coverage for life for immunosuppressive drugs because people will benefit and money will be saved."

 For Constance Creasey, this is not an abstract conversation.